philrz/super/docs/formats/compression.md

 and the corresponding algorithms for the `<compressed payload>` byte sequence.

-As new compression algorithms are specified, they will be documented here without any need to change the ZNG specification.
+As new compression algorithms are specified, they will be documented here without any need to change the BSUP specification.

 Of the 256 possible values for the `<format>` byte, only type `0` is currently defined and specifies that `<compressed payload>` contains an